ozzimpact/ozzimpact.github.io/_posts/2017-04-17-elasticsearch-configuration-tuning.md

 {% highlight bash %}
 cd /etc/elasticsearch
 {% endhighlight %}
 In this part, let's open the elasticsearch.yml.
 I only show you the places that need to be shown.
 All other settings are default.
-If you don't believe me [here](https://gist.github.com/ozzimpact/49d750b6cd73eac9acf7) you can check whole file.
 {% highlight bash %}
 nano /etc/elasticsearch/elasticsearch.yml
 {% endhighlight %}